Dukeatron/nvim-dotfiles/README.md

 5. Now, check if there are any extra errors popping up.
 If there are some unintended errors, make a pull request
 6. Enjoy!

+## LSP
+You have to install these language servers post pasting config:

+1. `:LspInstall ltex`: Installs grammar/LaTex completion
+2. `:LspInstall pylsp`: Installs support for Python
+3. `LspInstall tsserver`: Installs support for TypeSccript/JavaScript
+4. `:LspInstall sumneko_lua`: Installs support for lua
+5. `:LspInstall vimls`: Installs support for vimscript

+I have configured AutoCompletion out of the box, note that grammar is _not_ finished yet.

 ## Adding features

 You can add features by your own by modifying the `.rc.vim` or `.vim` files.
 An in-depth **wiki** will be made soon!
 Till then, you can make a pull request for adding more language servers/plugins.